 Research placements can be based at any Griffith campus, but research workshops are held primarily at the Gold Coast and Nathan campuses.
 It’s preferred that summer scholars and their supervisors are from the same campus.
-Supervisors often arrange for a desk for the summer scholars in their corresponding research centre or institute, but this is not essential as the Summer Scholars can also work from the GUMURRII Student Support Unit facilities, the library or computer labs.
+Supervisors often arrange for a desk for the summer scholars in their corresponding research centre or institute, but this is not essential as the summer scholars can also work from the GUMURRII Student Success Unit facilities, the library or computer labs.
 Projects may also include field work which could include travel for site visits.

 Each year we assess the applications and award full and partial scholarships to summer scholars to assist with living expenses while working on their projects.
-As many of the summer scholars give up work to do the program, the scholarship is intended to assist with living expenses and act as an incentive for students to apply for the program.
+As many of the summer scholars give up work to participate in the Program, the scholarship is intended to assist with living expenses and act as an incentive for students to apply for the Program.
 The scholarship is not paid as a stipend or salary and is not intended to cover costs associated with the research itself.
 The number of scholarships awarded can vary and is usually dependent on the funding for that year.

 The summer research scholarships are usually paid in two instalments.
-The first payment is normally received in the first half of the program and the second payment will be received after the completion of the program if the following conditions are met:
+The first payment is normally received in the first half of the Program and the second payment will be received after the completion of the Program provided the following conditions are met:

-- a completed scholarship form was submitted before the payment deadline
+- a completed scholarship form submitted before the payment deadline

 - the summer scholar submitted a research proposal signed by the supervisor